 There is a high risk of malaria in all areas of Zanzibar below 1,800m (anti-malarial vaccines for Zanzibar are also recommended): atovaquone/proguanil OR doxycycline OR mefloquine are recommended.
 There is no risk of malaria above 1,800m.

 Bite avoidance and counter measures are recommended.
-Visitors can check with a travel vaccinations medicine specialist to see if antimalarials should be considered to help prevent malaria contraction.
+Visitors can check with a travel vaccinations medicine specialist to see if antimalarials should be considered and understanding the best time to visit Zanzibar is useful to help prevent malaria contraction.

 Zanzibar health recommendations

 Recommended visitor precautions

 To help protect against mosquitoes, visitors should ensure to: